kublankhan75/GetDataProject/README.md

 # getdataproject
 This repo include three files for Coursera GetData-011 course project.
-They are: this ReadMe, a codebook and an R script.
+They are: this README, a codebook and an R script.

 The course project required me to turn a large dataset, spread across eight smaller datasets, into a tidy dataset.
 My R script is well-commented, but it's worth sharing my approach here.
 More details can be found in codebook.md and run_analysis.R, both located within this repo.